ikossaczky/ikossaczky.github.io/docs/_posts/2021-01-01-command-line-cheatsheet.md

 categories: bash
 ---

-Useful commands that I tend to forget when I need them (to be extended):
+Useful commands that I tend to forget exactly when I need them (to be extended):

 ## Bash
 `grep -nr "string" .`: search string in current folder (`.`)